amor71/LiuAlgoTrader/docs/source/Usage.rst

 2. Ensuring environment variables are properly set including Alpaca Market API credentials, and the database DSN,
 3. An exiting *tradeplan.toml* at the folder where the trader application is executed.
 For more details on how to setup the trade plan configuration file, see  `How to Configure` section.

+Trading session
+***************
+Each run of the `trader` application generates a unique `batch-id`.
+The `batch-id` is displayed at the beginning of the execution of the  `trader` application, as well as at the end of the session.

+All trades done during a trade session (and based on the tradeplan defined in the `tradeplan.toml` file) are associated to the `batch-id`.
+This is important when analysing a trading day, or backtesting.
+When you backtest, you re-run a batch-id, simulating market condition while applying changes to the strategies being used.

+**Note**: If a trading session is interrupted, the next run of the `trader` application will review all current open positions, and if such exist, and are found in an earlier session, the trades done at the earlier session will be `relocated` to the new session - this is done in order to simplify trade session analysis.
+See the Analysis section for more information.

 Usage
 *****